AdnanSlef/DACC-ECTF-2021/controller/README.md

 These are included as submodules.

 * `micro-ecc/`: Provides ECDH and ECDSA functionality.
 From https://github.com/kmackay/micro-ecc.
 * `tiny-AES-c/`: Provides AES functionality, and implements CTR and CBC (no padding provided) modes.
+From https://github.com/kokke/tiny-AES-c.